-Chanteuse Country US née Charlene Highsmith, le 2 septembre 1929 à Henrietta (Texas).
-Charline chanta régulièrement au Big D Jamboree (KRLD, Dallas, Texas) en 1956.
-Charlene Arthur est décédée le 27 novembre 1987.
+Chanteuse Country US née Charlene Highsmith, le 2 Septembre 1929 à Henrietta (Texas).
+Charline Arthur chanta régulièrement au Big D Jamboree (KRLD, Dallas, Texas) en 1956.
+Elle est décédée le 27 Novembre 1987.

 Arthur didn't play by the rules.
 During the '50s, country music wasn't